jonathanio/update-systemd-resolved/README.md

 `mail.example.office` fails, then `mail.example.lan` will be tried next, followed by `mail.example.com`.

-Requests for `example.net` and `example.org` will also be routed though to the four DNS servers listed too, but they will *not* be appended (i.e.
+Requests for `example.net` and `example.org` will also be routed through to the four DNS servers listed, but they will *not* be appended (i.e.
-`mail.example.net` will not be attempted, nor `mail.example.org` if `mail.example.office` or `mail.example.com` do not exist).
+`mail.example.net` will not be attempted, nor `mail.example.org`, if `mail.example.office` or `mail.example.com` do not exist).

 Finally, DNSSEC has been enabled for this link (and this link only).